plblum/jivs/README.md

 - `property()` adds or modifies a <a href="#valuehosts">PropertyValueHost</a> configuration.
 You can chain validator functions like requireText() and regExp() to it.
 See <a href="#valuehostbuilderapi">Configuring ValueHosts with Builder API</a>.
 - `static()` adds or modifies a <a href="#valuehosts">StaticValueHost</a> configuration.
 See <a href="#valuehostbuilderapi">Configuring ValueHosts with Builder API</a>.
 - `calc()` adds or modifies a <a href="#valuehosts">CalcValueHost</a> configuration.
 See <a href="#valuehostbuilderapi">Configuring ValueHosts with Builder API</a>.
 - `updateValidator()` is a simplified way to modify properties on a validator, including error message.
-For the *validator parameters* argument, see <a href="#configuringvalidators">Configuring Validators</a>.
+For the *validator properties* argument, see <a href="#configuringvalidators">Configuring Validators</a>.

 	`updateValidator('fieldname', ConditionType.RegExp, { errorMessage: 'new message' })` is effectively the same as writing: `input('fieldname').regExp(null, null, 'new message')`.
 - `addValidatorsTo()` is a simplified way to add a validator without first figuring out the valueHost type.
 Use it like this: `addValidatorsTo('fieldname').regExp(parameters)`
+- `combineWithRule()` allows the UI to change a validation rule for a specific valuehost+errorCode.
+The UI incorporates the business logic's rule with its own condition by using both within a WhenCondition, AllMatchCondition, or AnyMatchCondition.
+Alternatively, supply a function that determines another way.
+- `replaceRule()` allows the UI to replace a validation rule for a specific valuehost+errorCode.
+Be careful that your replacement still confirms to the business logic's validation rule.

 <a name="validationservices"></a>
 ## ValidationServices
 The `ValidationServices class` supports the operations of Validation with services and factories, which of course means you can heavily customize Jivs through the power of interfaces and dependency injection.

 `ValidationServices` is where we register new `Conditions` and classes to help work with all of the data types you might have in your Model.
 None of those classes are prepopulated (so that you are not stuck with classes that you won't use).
 So let’s get them setup.
+<a name="configuringvalidationservices"></a>
 ### Configuring ValidationServices
 Go to [https://github.com/plblum/jivs/blob/main/starter_code/create_services.ts](https://github.com/plblum/jivs/blob/main/starter_code/create_services.ts)